Oak-Digital/dawa-php/README.md

 [WIP]

-A PHP implementation of the DAWA API.
-For internal use at OakDigital only.
+A rudementary implentation of the DAWA API in PHP, probably not going to be updated